BartGo/forth-atari/README.md

 # forth-atari

 Snippets of Forth code, mainly for Atari 8-bit and its APX Extended Fig-Forth by Patrick Mullarky.

-Source and possible issues with the code mentioned in comments.
+Source and possible issues with the code are mentioned in the comments.
+Work in progress is usually in the "drafts" folder.
 Recommended method of using: paste code into Altirra and test.
+In some cases code is suited for storage on "screens" and it has to be put on the floppy / ATR by using the FIG editor commands.

 ## snippets (stable)

-* -INCLUDE.4TH - experimental and useless conditional load in APX Forth
+* -EXE.FORTH - EXECUTE conditionally (by myself)
+* ANON.4TH - anonymous variables (by Leonard Morgenstern, FDv06n1)
+* APX-4TH-EXT.4TH - extensions for APX Forth to make it more friendly to study Forth (by myself but combining multiple tools by others)
 * ARGRES.4TH - simple local variables (by Marc Perkel, FDv03n6)
+* ATARI-CONCEPTS.TXT - probable Atari Coin-Op department's documentation for dev tools using Forth (from "figasm, f69asm, computype master.atr", originally present at: "http://annex.retroarchive.org/disks/Atari/Forth-Disks/")
-* CASEINSENS.4TH - making APX Forth case insensitive (from pns-Forth)
+* CASEINSENS.4TH - making APX Forth case insensitive (extracted from pns-Forth)
-* CO.4TH - a simple "coroutine" mechanism
+* CO.4TH - a simple "coroutine" mechanism (described in multiple places, see the file for details)
-* COMPENT.4TH - compiled comments (by myself)
+* COMPENT-XLIST.4TH - compiled comments (by myself)
-* EDIT.4TH - full-screen editor (by Mike Dougherty, Micro Magazine)
+* EDIT.4TH - very nice screen editor (by Mike Dougherty, published in the Micro Magazine)
+* EDIT-BG.4TH - a simple screen editor (by myself)
 * ESCAPE.4TH - graphical demo (ported by John Mattes
+* INCLUDE.4TH - experimental and useless conditional load in APX Forth
 * LOCALS.4TH - most primitive local variables (by myself)
 * PANTOLA-TA.4TH - FORTH-EDYTOR by Roland Pantoła (together with EDYTOR WPROWADZANIA and very slightly tuned Ragsdale Assembler)
 * RECOLON.4TH - redefine colon words (by EHS, FDv06n3)